 We all let ourselves go a little now and then.
 We eat the extra slice of pizza.
 We get a little ripe in between showers.
 We also let our hairy bodies get out of control.
 There are plenty of valid reasons to slack off now and then.
 What matters is that we pull ourselves together and get back into good habits.

-What you should understand is that while each brand will have its own formula and quirks, they largely work in the same way and come with the same pros, cons, risks, and benefits.
+It would help if you understood that while each brand will have its formula and quirks, they largely work in the same way and come with the same pros, cons, risks, and benefits.

 Once the root is dissolved, the remaining hair washes away.
 It leaves you completely smooth, and it can take a while for the hair to grow back.
 Since it has to regrow the whole root, you get extra time between male grooming sessions.

 There are some worthwhile advantages to removing hair this way.
 One is that the hairs don’t grow back sharp.
 That’s nice, and any guy who has ever had stubble between his legs will tell you.
 Also, the hairs won’t poke you on the way back out.
-This means no razor burn.
+Using hair removal cream means no razor burn.

 Of course, chemically burning off your hair comes with a few disadvantages too.
 The strong acids sound scary, and they are.
 While this stuff is designed to be safe, it also comes with an FDA-required warning label.
-To be fair, most people are unharmed when they use depilatories.
+Most people are unharmed when they use depilatories.
 The cream won’t burn your manhood away.
-But, whether or not you really want to walk this road might be better determined if we look at a few more details of the hair removal cream process.
+Whether or not you want to walk this road might be better determined if we look at a few more details of the hair removal cream process.

 The number one concern with these depilatories is a skin reaction.
 Every person’s reaction is different.
 For some people, there is no noticeable reaction at all.
-For people who have a reaction, it can range from mild itching to severe burns, blisters, swelling, and/or irritation.
+It can range from mild itching to severe burns, blisters, swelling, and/or irritation for people who react.

 Keep in mind that severe reactions are uncommon.
-Most people who have a reaction don’t need to rush off to the hospital.
-If you do find yourself among the reactive population, your first step is to thoroughly rinse the area with cool water.
+Most people who react don’t need to rush off to the hospital.
+If you find yourself among the reactive population, your first step is to rinse the area with cool water thoroughly.
 Since we’re talking about your balls, you’ll probably need to step into the shower for this.

 After you flush the skin, you choose an application to take any sting away.
 Neosporin is great if you get any burning on the skin.
 Hydrocortisone is effective against most types of reactions.
 You can even keep it simple and opt for a cold compress.